 You can find keywords within a particular range of keyword difficulty and filter out the rest.
 With some tools, you can’t select a range, but there are still filtering options like “less than” or “more than” a particular difficulty score.

-Look at the following example from SpyFu, in which you can see the ranking difficulty filters on the left.
+Look at the following example from SpyFu, in which you can see the difficulty filters on the left and the score for each keyword in the list.

 Once the filter is applied, you will have fewer keyword options to select from.
 Then, you can sort your list either by keyword difficulty or search volume and quickly scroll through the list.

-So, using keyword difficulty as a filter makes it much easier and faster for you to scroll through long lists of keywords and filter out the irrelevant ones.
+Using keyword difficulty as a filter makes it much easier and faster for you to scroll through long lists of keywords and filter out the ones that won't match your needs for time allotment or other resources.

 Use Keyword Difficulty in Tandem With Other Factors to Select Your Target Keywords